- What Is HIPAA?

 Group health plans may decide not to cover a certain disease.
 They may limit or exclude benefits for certain types of treatments or drugs, or limit or exclude benefits based on their decision of whether the benefits are experimental or medically needed.
 But they can only do this if the benefit restriction is applied uniformly to all people in similar situations and is not directed at anyone in the plan based on a health factor.
 So, if the same standard applies to everyone in the group, it may be allowed.
 An example might be coverage of a treatment that has not been scientifically proven.

-My health plan has a $500,000 lifetime limit on all benefits covered under the plan.
-The plan also has a $5,000 annual limit on all benefits provided for one of my health conditions.
+My health plan had a $500,000 lifetime limit on all benefits covered under the plan.
+The plan also had a $5,000 annual limit on all benefits provided for one of my health conditions.
 Are these limits allowed under HIPAA?

 HIPAA no longer governs these issues, but the Affordable Care Act (ACA) passed in 2010 does.
-Lifetime limits in health plans issued or renewed on or after September 23, 2010 are not allowed.
+Lifetime limits are not allowed in any plan, even grandfathered plans.

 I like to sky-dive.
 Can I be excluded from enrolling in my employer’s health plan because I sky-dive?